HMS Duncan (D99)

-Design and construction
+Description

 Duncan displaced 1400 LT at standard load.
 The ship had an overall length of 329 ft, a beam of 33 ft and a draught of 12 ft 6 in.
 She was powered by Parsons geared steam turbines, driving two shafts, which developed a total of 36000 shp and gave a maximum speed of 36 kn.
 Steam for the turbines was provided by three Admiralty 3-drum boilers.
 Duncan carried a maximum of 390 LT of fuel oil that gave her a range of 5870 nmi at 15 kn.
 The ship's complement was 175 officers and men.

 The ship mounted four 45-calibre 4.7-inch Mk IX guns in single mounts designated 'A', 'B', 'X' and 'Y' from front to rear.
 For anti-aircraft (AA) defence, Duncan had a single 12-pounder AA gun between her funnels and two quadruple Mark I mounts for the QF 0.5-inch Vickers Mark III machine guns mounted on the sides of her bridge.
 She was fitted with two above-water quadruple torpedo tube mounts for 21-inch torpedoes.
 One depth charge rail and two throwers were fitted; 20 depth charges were originally carried, but this increased to 35 shortly after the war began.
 In 1936, the 12-pounder was replaced by two QF 2-pounder Mk II AA guns.
 Sometime after the Dunkirk evacuation, the ship's rear torpedo tube mount was removed and replaced by a 12-pounder AA gun and the quadruple 0.5-inch machine guns were replaced by 20 mm Oerlikon AA guns.

+Construction and career

 Duncan was ordered under the 1930 Naval Estimates on 2 February 1931 from Portsmouth Dockyard.
 She was laid down on 25 September 1931, launched on 7 July 1932 and finally commissioned into the Navy on 31 March 1933.
 Built as a flotilla leader, she displaced 25 long tons more than the rest of her class and carried an extra 30 personnel.
 These personnel formed the staff of the Captain (D) of the flotilla.